MortalityReporting/RavenDocs/docs/source/userManual/mdiStandard.rst

 Overview of MDI Workflows
 -------------------------

-Currently, two workflows are defined in the MDI IG, CMS-to-EDRS and Toxicology-to-CMS.
+Currently, two workflows are defined in the MDI IG, MDI-to-EDRS and Toxicology-to-MDI.
 The MDI IG defines profiles to describe the required content structures for the workflows.

 MDI-to-EDRS